ggilmore/LivestreamerFMWebUI/README.md

 ###Example Usage:

 Say you wanted to create an audio stream from `twitch.tv/arteezy`.
 Just paste `twitch.tv/arteezy` into the text box, and click the `Create Audio Stream` button.
 Then, some entry like `twitch.tv/arteezy	48664` should appear in the table below.
 Then, use some program like [VLC](https://www.videolan.org/vlc/index.html) to play the audio stream located at `http://YOUR_MACHINE'S_IP_ADDRESS:48664` and listen to your heart's content.

 ##TODO:

+* publish [LivestreamerFM](www.github.com/ggilmore/livestreamerFM) to Maven or something, instead of a local repository so you can build this from source

 * figure out why pressing the `Create Audio Stream` sometimes throws an exception (the program still functions fine despite this, though)